Open Mic Guidelines

 GGS has a few guidelines to use the open mic.

-- We tell stories.
-We do not read them or recite them from memory.
+- We TELL stories.
+We do not read them.
 (See Telling Tips)

-- Sometimes we enjoy humourous stories, but it is not a comedy club.
+- We enjoy a story with humour, but GGS is not a comedy club.

 - Sometimes we recite poems, but we are not a poetry group.

-- We have members who are experienced storytelling workshop leaders and mentors.
+- We have members who are experienced storytelling, workshop leaders, and mentors.
 They are delighted to offer one-on-one tutoring or group workshops.
+Email us.

 - Select a story suitable for telling.
 (Note that stories good for reading, may not be good for telling.)

-- Most importantly, we love the stories we tell, and want you to love them too.
+- Most importantly, we love the stories we tell and want you to love yours too.